Fecal bacteria levels found at Carolina Beach and Holden Beach exceeded EPA standards last year

 Last summer, Environment North Carolina Research and Policy Center commenced its annual analysis of bacteria testing.
 Each week, beaches and rivers across the state were tested for E. coli, a bacteria found in human and animal feces.
 The results were then compared to recreational water quality standards set by the Environmental Protection Agency (EPA).

-Environment NC added that swimmers could also be at risk at additional beaches where no bacterial testing was conducted or available.
+Environment NC adds that swimmers could also be at risk at additional beaches where no bacterial testing was conducted or available.

 According to the EPA's website, the agency "recommends E. coli as the best indicator of health risk from water contact in recreational waters."